 Enabling Disruption in Construction

 Disruption is necessary to shift the industry towards more sustainable and productive practices, but where can this change come from?
-With so much uncertainty coming externally from the supply chain, organisations should look internally to improve their procurement practices, strengthen operations and uncover sources of disruption.
+With so much uncertainty coming externally from the supply chain, organisations should look internally to improve their procurement practices, strengthen operations as well as uncover sources of disruption.

 Disruption, what?

-In other industries, disruption has come from new entrants bringing innovative technology, business models or value networks which have forced incumbent organisations to adapt to new sources of competition.
+In other industries, disruption has come from new entrants bringing innovative technology, business models or value networks that have forced incumbent organisations to adapt to new sources of competition.

 Instead, disruption will come from existing organisations that are able to adopt new technologies and innovate their value networks to outperform their competitors.